-- ERA Technical Report: - The Authority will select a BMP demonstration from the list provided in Sections XII.D.2.a through XII.D.2.c of the Industrial Permit to address the source(s) of each pollutant with a NAL exceedance.
-The ERA Technical Report will include a detailed description of the BMP demonstration chosen to address each NAL exceedance. - The ERA Technical Report will be updated annually to include additional NAL exceedances of the same parameter and drainage area, activity or operational changes, pollutant source(s) changes, and/or additional information acquired through visual observations, evaluations, and sampling as applicable.
-If no changes are necessary, the Authority will explain in the Annual Report why resubmittal of the ERA Technical Report is not necessary.
+- A separate ERA Action Plan is submitted for each new parameter detected at a concentration that exceeded the NAL or for equivalent parameters detected at concentrations that exceeded NALs in different drainage areas.
+The Action Plan identifies the BMP demonstration(s) to be performed in each corresponding drainage area to prevent future NAL exceedances. - The ERA Action Plan that includes a schedule and description of tasks required to complete the BMP demonstration(s). - ERA Technical Report: - The Authority selects a BMP demonstration from the list provided in Sections XII.D.2.a through XII.D.2.c of the Industrial Permit to address the source(s) of each pollutant with a NAL exceedance.
+The ERA Technical Report includes a detailed description of the BMP demonstration chosen to address each NAL exceedance. - The ERA Technical Report is updated annually to include additional NAL exceedances of the same parameter and drainage area, activity or operational changes, pollutant source(s) changes, and/or additional information acquired through visual observations, evaluations, and sampling as applicable.
+If no changes are necessary, the Authority explains in the Annual Report why resubmittal of the ERA Technical Report is not necessary.

-Further information about the ERA levels, evaluations, planning, and reporting is provided in Section 7.9.
+Further information about the ERA levels, evaluations, planning, and reporting is provided in Section 7.15.